FragileTech/guide/guide/git_flow/git_basics.md

 as independent ramifications (or bifurcations) from the main development line.
 They are built using the `git branch` command or `git checkout -b`.

-Consider the scenario illustrated in the figure, where you have committed a recent change.
-When using the command
+Consider the scenario illustrated in the figure below, where you have committed a recent change.
+When
+using the command
 `git checkout -b new_feature` (or `git branch new_feature`), you are creating a new pointer labeled `new_feature` that refers to the last commit while maintaining the repository __unchanged__.
-And what is the usefulness of this operation?
-Although at first glance it might seem useless, branches reach their full potential as we generate new commits.
+That being said, a natural question may arise: what is the usefulness of creating a new reference?
+Although at first glance this operation might seem useless, branches reach their full potential as we generate new commits.

-Moving to the branch that we created, new committed additions will be referred to by `new_feature`.
-Finished our task, we can return to our principal branch by using the command `git checkout main` (remember, branches are simply references; as illustrated in the figure, `main` is a tip pointing to _c2_).
-Sitting on `main`, we will develop a __ramification__ when committing a new change.
+Moving to the branch that we created (`new_feature`), subsequent commits (for example, _c3_) will be referred to by the latter.
+Once we have finished our task, we return to our principal branch (`main`) by using the command
+`git checkout main` (remember, branches are simply references; as illustrated in the figure, `main` is a tip pointing to the commit _c2_).
+Sitting on `main`, we will develop a __ramification__ when committing a new change (in this case, called _c4_).
 Despite being conceived by the same commit _c2_, _c3_ and _c4_ are disconnected entities that "exist" in different branches.
-Coming back to `new_feature`, we can make further commits that depend neither on _c4_ nor on `main`.
+If we come back to `new_feature`, we can make further commits that depend neither on _c4_ nor on `main`.
 As mentioned at the beginning, we are able to write new code without affecting the main development line.